HeapSpace/heapcon/content/talks/serverless-java-in-action-with-fn/_index.md

 ---
 title: "Serverless Java in action with Fn!"
+description: "Serverless computing and FaaS radically change how software is organized, deployed, and charged for."
 ---

 Serverless computing and FaaS (Function as a Service) are the new blacks!
 They radically change how software is organized, deployed, and charged for.